 The best CTA can vary on a case by case basis.
 By testing different call to actions, your firm can find what performs best for you.

-Here are some call to action examples, and how they could help your firm increase its revenue.
+Here are some call to action examples your firm can build on, and how they could help your firm increase its revenue.

 “Contact Us Today”